Finding a mountain bike for under £500 can seem like a bit of a minefield, but fortunately you're in the right place.

-Calibre prove that decent geometry doesn't have to cost any extra.
+Calibre proves that decent geometry doesn't have to cost any extra.
 With a long, low and slack geometry the Rake is an easy bike to jump on and shred.
-Add in a decent suspension fork at the front paired with a grippy 29in front tyre and the bike will give you stacks of confidence.
+Add in a decent suspension fork at the front paired with a grippy 29-inch front tyre and the bike will give you stacks of confidence.

-Calibre's pricing means value is high, and their reputation gets better by the year.
-If you're looking for a confident, and capable bike on a budget, the Rake simply has to be near the top of your list.
+Calibre's pricing means value is high, and its reputation gets better by the year.
+If you're looking for a confident and capable bike on a budget, the Rake simply has to be near the top of your list.

-- Long, relaxed geometry makes for an easy riding ride
+- Long, relaxed geometry makes for an easy riding bike

 - 29in wheels help the Aizan roll over obstacles